-In Bùi Công Khánh’s work, tradition has been absorbed by the medium – porcelain imitation for instance – and the medium has become a metonym, a substitute for complex enquiries ranging from socio-political commentary to reflections on personal identity and cross-cultural heritage.
-He carefully selects medium and form for their inherited significance, thus the final product becomes a cue, and viewers are invited to unpack the different layers of meaning implied.
-Although exquisite and refined, Bùi Công Khánh’s porcelain wares are not meant to be static and decorative, they are meant to “perform” heritage and engender meaning.
+In Bui Cong Khanh’s work, tradition is contained within the medium itself – ceramic and jackfruit wood, for instance – and the medium thus becomes a metonym, a substitute for complex enquiries ranging from sociopolitical commentaries to reflections on personal identity and cross-cultural heritage.
+The artist carefully selects the medium and form for their inherited significance; the final artwork thus becomes a cue, and viewers are invited to unpack the different layers of meaning implied.

-The Variation showcases complex entanglements of Chinese heritage and cultural cross-pollination in the shape of interlaced panels of blue and white ceramic.
-Visual prompts such as an arsenal of rifles and grenades that are disseminated in the panels make the piece a personal reflection on the aftermath of conflict as opposed to a conclusive statement.
+In The Variation, complex entanglements of Chinese heritage and cultural cross-pollination take the shape of interlaced panels of blue and white ceramic.
+This serves as backdrop to other visual prompts, such as an arsenal of rifles and grenades, that are disseminated in the panels, making the piece a personal reflection on the aftermath of conflict as opposed to a conclusive statement.
 Barbed wire left by US soldiers following the war were repurposed as fences separating households and eventually engulfed in vegetation.
-The porcelain webs of vivid childhood memory are anchored in a collective remembrance of war.
+This vivid childhood memory, translated into porcelain webs, is anchored in a collective remembrance of war.